Loading...

 Navigate criminal proceedings.

-Being arrested for DUI in Washington, Georgia, can be a frightening and confusing experience.
-This guide is designed to provide you with clear, actionable information about what to expect and the steps you need to take immediately.
+Being arrested for DUI can be a frightening and confusing experience.
+This guide is designed to provide you with clear, actionable information about what to expect and the steps you need to take immediately following a DUI arrest in Washington County, Georgia.
 We'll cover everything from the initial arrest and booking process to critical deadlines, license suspension, and getting your car back.
-This guide focuses specifically on Washington, GA, and will highlight any local nuances in the DUI process.

 The first 24 hours after a DUI arrest are crucial.
 Here's a breakdown of what typically happens: